-For practical high frequency work a coil capable of producing a secondary discharge of at least 10 inches spark-length is required.
-Induction coils giving a longer spark are advocated by some workers on account of the increased output which is claimed for them.
-Consideration, however, must be taken not only of the actual length of the secondary discharge, but also of its thickness.
-A really good induction coil will yield a thick, furry spark, which will exceed its nominal spark-length by about 10 per cent.
+For practical high frequency work a coil capable of producing a secondary discharge of at least 10-inch sparklength is required.
+Coils giving a much longer spark are advocated by some workers on account of the increased output it is possible to obtain from them.
+When selecting a coil, consideration must be taken not only of the length of the spark, but of its thickness.
+A good coil will give a thick, furry spark which will exceed its nominal sparklength by about 10 per cent.

-A recent type of induction coil is shown in the illustration on p.
-14. This particular coil is known as the intensified induction coil, and the principal advantage claimed for it is the greatly increased capacity of hightension discharge compared with that obtained from other forms of induction coil.
-This result is produced by a very careful computation of the various qualities and quantities of the materials used in its construction, combined with high insulation and a comparatively large gauge of wire for the primary winding.
-So great is the output of this instrument that it is possible to obtain from one yielding a nominal 12-inch spark a discharge varying from 16 inches to 18 inches in length.
+A new type of induction coil is shown in the illustration on p.
+16. This particular coil is known as the Intensified Induction Coil, and the principal advantage claimed for it is the greatly increased capacity of the high-tension impulses compared with other forms of induction coils.
+This result is obtained by a very careful and exact measurement of the various qualities of the materials used in its construction.
+The coil is made only in one size, with the secondary terminals separated by 12 inches, although, so great is the output, it is possible to obtain a discharge varying from 16 to 18 inches in length.